Pasu4/neuro-api-tony/README.md

 - **Validate JSON schema:** If checked, will not allow you to send a message that does not validate against the schema.
 - **Ignore forced actions:** If checked, will not open the "Forced action" dialog when an `actions/force` command is received.
 You have to execute the action yourself from the left panel.
 Since the forced action is ignored, you can execute any registered action.
 - **Automatically answer forced actions**: If checked, will immediately send the pre-generated JSON of a random valid action instead of opening the "Forced action" window when an `actions/force` command arrives.
 This behavior is similar to what Randy does.
+- **L\*tency:** Will delay sending commands by the specified time.
+Must be non-negative and not greater than 10000ms.

 #### Experimental controls